mchinaloy/data-visualization/README.md

 # DataVisualization
 This project demonstrates the use of Vert.x, a high performance reactive framework for the JVM.
-It can be compared to the likes of Akka if you are familiar with that.
+It focuses on how it can be used to stream data in real-time to a web frontend.

 1. Frontend starts and subscribes to two event buses on a given port
 1. Backend begins to read the 4MB input file, binary data of an image